rodrigovirgilio/rodrigovirgilio.github.io/resume/Readme.md

 ### Software Engineer — RealFevr · November 2022 - December 2023

-- Worked on the **Web3** ecosystem building a platform of licensed sports digital collectible NFTs.
+- Worked on the **Web3** ecosystem on a platform of licensed sports digital collectible NFTs.
-- Developed new features in Ruby on Rails integrated with blockchain and gameplay flows.
+- Developed the company's marketplace Referral program, communicating via API with an external tool to grow and engage customers.
 - Refactored critical legacy code, **improving performance and maintainability** of the application.

 ### Software Engineer — iCapital · May 2022 - October 2022